-While it's been 15 years since we last saw Jennifer Aniston and Brad Pitt as a couple, their romance is definitely one for the history books.
+While it's been over 15 years since we last saw Jennifer Aniston and Brad Pitt as a couple, their romance is definitely one for the history books.
 Although the couple was only together for seven years (and married for five!), their A-list relationship did not end with their divorce in 2005.
-Between their one million dollar wedding, his guest appearance on "Friends" and their iconic reunion in 2020, here is everything you need to know about Brad Pitt and Jennifer Aniston's relationship.
+Between their one million dollar wedding, his guest appearance on Friends, and their iconic reunion in 2020, here is everything you need to know about Brad Pitt and Jennifer Aniston's relationship.

 - Brad Pitt and Jennifer Aniston first met in 1994, however they didn't begin dating until 1998.